apache/iceberg/1.5.0/docs/flink-actions.md

  - limitations under the License.
  -->

-## Rewrite files action.
+## Rewrite files action

 Iceberg provides API to rewrite small files into large files by submitting Flink batch jobs.
-The behavior of this Flink action is the same as Spark's [rewriteDataFiles](maintenance.md#compact-data-files).
+The behavior of this Flink action is the same as Spark's [rewriteDataFiles](../maintenance.md#compact-data-files).

 ```java
 import org.apache.iceberg.flink.actions.Actions;